 Laura Plantation, Historic plantation in St. James Parish, Louisiana, United States

-Guillaume Duparc established the plantation in 1804 after petitioning Thomas Jefferson for land during the Louisiana Purchase, constructing the main house between 1804 and 1805.
+Guillaume Duparc founded the property in 1804 after petitioning Thomas Jefferson for land rights during the Louisiana Purchase and built the main house between 1804 and 1805.
+Later generations continued to run the sugar operation until economic shifts in the late 19th century forced the family to sell.

 Location: St. James Parish